 This is very important when making an offer: DO NOT ADD ANY TERMS OR CONDITIONS.
 Some common examples include:

 - You’ll pay within an unreasonable time frame

 - You will pay X amount, but you want free shipping

 - You want other items they sell bundled in with the price you pay

-This is against eBay’s Best Offer policy, and can get you banned from using the website.
+This is against eBay’s Buying Practices policy, and can get you banned from using the website.
 The seller is completely unlikely to accept your proposal with added terms, and instead, are likely to report you or block you from buying any of their items.